Anushka Ravishankar

-Anushka Ravishankar is an author of children's books, and co-founder of Duckbill Books, a publishing house.
+Anushka Ravishankar is an author of children’s books and co-founder of Duckbill Books with Sayoni Basu.

 Early life

 Ravishankar was born in Nashik, and graduated in mathematics from Fergusson College, Pune in 1981.
 While at college, she was influenced by the works of Lewis Carroll, Edward Lear and Edward Gorey.
 After completing her post-graduation in operations research, Ravishankar worked with an IT firm in Nashik for a while.
 She became a full-time writer after the birth of her daughter.

 Children's literature

 Ravishankar sent her first few stories to Tinkle, a comic book published by Amar Chitra Katha.
 When two of these stories won a contest organised by the magazine, the publisher of Tinkle offered her a job, but Ravishankar could only freelance for Tinkle as she was staying home to care for her young daughter.
 When her family moved to Chennai in 1996, she was hired to be an editor at Tara Books, a children's publishing house in the city.
 There she authored Tiger on a Tree, a book of nonsense verse that was translated to Japanese, Korean and French.
 While the book only sold about 2500 copies in India, it sold over 10000 copies in the United States and over 7000 copies in France.
 She also worked as Publishing Director at Scholastic India.

 She founded the Duckbill Publishing House in 2012 with Sayoni Basu.
 In 2019 Penguin Random House India acquired all book publishing assets of the company.

 She is sometimes called the Indian Dr. Seuss.